jzerez/discrete_final_project/README.md

 For a graph with many non-maximal cliques, for instance, a sufficiently large complete graph, the algorithm with pivots performs much better.
 This is due to the fact that every time we call the algorithm, we do not iterate through the neighbors of our pivot.
 This is efficient because we know that given the maximal clique of the pivot, the nodes in `N(pivot)` cannot form a maximal clique with each other because we know that they are all connect to the pivot.
 In a thought experiment, we can try to understand which maximal cliques `N(pivot)` are allowed to exist in.
 First, nodes in the `N(pivot)` can form some number of maximal cliques with the `pivot` due to the definition of cliques.
 Next, we know that `P-N(pivot)-pivot` can also form some number of maximal cliques with `N(pivot)` because these cliques do not include the `pivot` and are thus unique.
 Lastly, the only nodes we have left are in the `N(pivot)`.
 We know that the maximal cliques they form cannot include nodes from `pivot` or `P-N(pivot)-pivot` because we have already found them and have placed them in the `X`.
 Hypothetically, if there was a clique in `N(pivot)`, we know a larger clique exists because we can just tag on `pivot` to it by the definition of `N(pivot)`.
 Thus, we do not have to iterate to the nodes in `N(pivot)`.

-Our python implementation of the Bron-Kerbosh Algorithm with pivoting can be found below.
+Our python implementation of the Bron-Kerbosch Algorithm with pivoting can be found below.
 Full code can be found in `bk.py`
 ```python
 def bk_p2(g,r,p,x, counter=0):
       """